nlacortiglia25/bramson-workout-buddy/README.md

    - Uses [MediaPipe Pose Landmarker](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) and a random model to classify which exercise you’re performing.

 2. **Decision Making Module**
-   - Processes the identified exercise + user parameters (e.g., progress, workout context).
+   - Processes the identified exercise + user parameters (e.g., exercise type, tone).
    - Decides what type of feedback or motivation should be delivered.

 3. **Motivation Generator**